ibm-cloud-docs/cis/configuring-webhooks.md

 ### Deleting a webhook from the CLI
 {: #delete-webhooks-cli}

-To delete a webhook from the CLI, run the following command.
+To delete a webhook from the CLI, run the following command:

 ```sh
 ibmcloud cis alert-webhook-delete WEBHOOK_ID [-i, --instance INSTANCE] [-f, --force]